Objects in Salesforce

 Label

-This name is used to refer to the object on a user interface page.
+This name refers to the object on a user interface page.

 Plural Label